kyma-project/kyma/docs/api-gateway/10-02-connect-api-rule.md

    kubectl cp -n kyma-system -c oathkeeper "{POD_NAME}":etc/rules/access-rules.json "access-rules.{POD_NAME}.json"
    ```

 3. If you have more than one instance of Oathkeeper, compare whether the files contain the same Rules.
-Othkeeper stores Rules as a JSON, so you might want to use [jd](https://github.com/josephburnett/jd) to automate it:
+Oathkeeper stores Rules as a JSON, so you might want to use [jd](https://github.com/josephburnett/jd) to automate it:

     ```bash
    jd -set {FIRST_FILE} {SECOND_FILE}